OpenChain-Project/OpenChain-JWG/subgroups/sbom-sg/outcomes/SPDX-Lite/Proposal_v3.0/model/Lite/SPDX-Lite.md

 ## Issues

-Not sure how to describe the following three points.
+Not sure how to describe the following four points.
 We'd like to discuss with SPDX community.

 1. Which class and element should be used to represent a license with or without an SPDX short ID?
 **It seems to reconfigure Licensing classes in [issue#399](https://github.com/spdx/spdx-3-model/pull/399).**